Related videos:

 The warning is clear and applies to everyone, without exception.

-"Even if you are an experienced remote pilot or have a standard airspace authorization, you are not allowed to fly during the active restriction windows surrounding the World Cup events," warns the FAA on its official site.
+"Even if you are an experienced remote pilot or have a standard airspace authorization, you are not allowed to fly during the active restriction windows surrounding World Cup events," warns the FAA on its official site.

-The FAA, the FBI, and local law enforcement agencies will actively monitor the airspace using federal detection and tracking capabilities.
+The FAA, the FBI, and local law enforcement will actively monitor the airspace using federal detection and tracking capabilities.

-At the national level, the Department of Homeland Security allocated 500 million dollars for anti-drone systems for the tournament, prioritizing the protection of the event against potential threats, according to Politico.
+Nationally, the Department of Homeland Security allocated 500 million dollars for anti-drone systems for the tournament, prioritizing the protection of the event against potential threats, according to Politico.

-The tournament will take place from June 11 to July 19 2026 in 16 cities across the United States, Mexico, and Canada.
+The tournament will take place from June 11 to July 19 in 16 cities across the United States, Mexico, and Canada.

 In the 2022 Super Bowl, held at SoFi Stadium in Los Angeles, two operators were fined $16,000 and $4,000 respectively for flying drones in restricted airspace.
 The penalties for the 2026 World Cup are significantly higher.